 Gorgeous shibhori and tie dye and clamp and template resist dye techniques make for unique patterns in both regular and indigo dyed.
 You can see them here

-Many of the artisans in Little Flower Khadi Unit are family members of people affected by leprosy.
+Many of the artisans in Little Flower are family members of people affected by leprosy.
 Sita Devi is one example.
-One advantage for the women who work there is that they can amange their home affairs and keep their children nearby if need be, as Sita explains:
+One advantage for the women who work there is that they can mange their home affairs and keep their children nearby if need be, as Sita explains:

-She joined the khadi department and was asked to learn spinning of silk from the silk cocoons.
+She joined the department and was asked to learn spinning of silk from the silk cocoons.

 “My father-in-law was furious with me for going to work and locked me out of the house for two days, Brother Christodas found out and convinced my father-in-law to let me work and live at home, but there was too much tension in the house because I had gone against his wishes and eventually the colony elders allocated a separate house for my husband and me and our children.”

-Now Sita is one of the supervisors in Khadi responsible for monitoring production.
+Now Sita is one of the supervisors in the unit responsible for monitoring production.
 Read more about Sita here.